-The funding matrix is the central instrument of structural liquidity control at the MLP Financial Holding Group and also a preliminary step towards economic analysis of additional refinancing costs.
-It indicates for each time frame whether there is a surplus or possible shortfall of financing means and thereby allows open liquidity items to be controlled.
-The liquidity value at risk (LVaR), which indicates the additional refinancing costs required to close open liquidity items, represents a key instrument of structural liquidity control and is also used in risk capital management.
-When determining the LVaR as of December 31, 2016, net cash inflows for the year were in line with forecasts and no additional refinancing costs are thus expected to occur.
+The liquidity value at risk (LVaR), which indicates the additional refinancing costs required to close open liquidity items, is a key instrument of structural liquidity control and is also used in risk capital management.
+When determining the LVaR as of December 31, 2017, net cash inflows for the year were in line with forecasts and no additional refinancing costs are thus expected to occur.

 If, contrary to expectations, net cash outflows should occur, sufficient cash reserves are available.
-The liquidity risk in the MLP Financial Holding Group results primarily from MLP Finanzdienstleistungen AG as the deposit-taking bank.
+The liquidity risk at MLP Financial Holding Group results primarily from MLP Banking AG as the custodian bank.
 The refinancing structure is based largely on client deposits.
 Appropriate short and medium-term credit lines have also been agreed to safeguard against a possible short-term liquidity shortfall.